310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Midori swthlwocg %}
 Then why exactly are you tugging on my sleeve and shaking in fear…?

-Wait a sec… didn’t you yell “It’s scary!” just now…?
+Wait a sec… Didn’t you yell “It’s scary!” just now…?
 {% endbubble %}

 {% bubble Chiaki mgnangry %}